xd009642/tarpaulin/README.md

 Before tarpaulin 0.13.4 you could ignore code in blocks with `#[cfg_attr(tarpaulin, skip)]` this has changed with 0.13.4 and onwards and the new instructions are described below.
+If you get compiler errors mentioning unknown attribute skip use the `--avoid-cfg-tarpaulin` flag, this affects a small number of users as it wasn't a largely adopted feature so also look to updating your code or seeing if any of your dependencies are out of date.

 Tarpaulin allows you to ignore modules or functions using attributes.
 Below is an example of ignoring the main function in a project: